cubuletz/Firstmilestoneproject/README.md

      - I used this for the responsive navbar.

 - [DevTools-LightHouse]
-     - I used this to test some parts of the code and to analyse how the webpage works online and how can be improved.
+     - I used this to test some parts of the code and to analyze how the webpage works online and how can be improved.

 - [Bootstrap 4.3.1](https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css)
-     - This was used for the Navbar, for making the site responsive, for grid system and also I used the modals for booking options .
+     - This was used for the Navbar, for making the site responsive, for the grid system and also I used the modals for booking options.

 - [Font Awesome](https://use.fontawesome.com/releases/v5.8.2/css/all.css)
      - This was used in the footer for the social media icons.